Did Tom Cruise Dated Cher?

 The Facts:

-Despite the persistent rumors, there is no concrete evidence to support the claim that Tom Cruise and Cher were ever romantically involved.
-Both celebrities have remained tight-lipped about the alleged relationship, neither confirming nor denying the rumors.
-Cher, in particular, has stated in interviews that while she found Cruise “adorable,” they were never an item.
+Despite the persistent rumors, there is no concrete evidence to suggest that Tom Cruise and Cher were ever involved romantically.
+Both stars have denied any romantic relationship, maintaining that they were simply good friends.
+Cher, in particular, has been vocal about their platonic bond, stating that she considered Tom Cruise to be one of her best friends during that period.

 FAQ: